Case Study Noble Ave Stockton: Mortgage, Deferred Maintenance, Moving out of State, Sell My Stockton House Fast:

 So we already have something in common.

 When I do a a walk through of a home it is to determine the condition of the structure.
 Are there cracks in the walls and ceiling, what is the condition of the roof, are there visible signs that the foundation is failing.
 Are the floors flat or sloping and what s the condition of the sub-floors in the kitchen and bathrooms.
 Is there visible dry-rot in the widow sills, eaves or front and back porch.
 Are the windows single or double pane, wood aluminum or vinyl.
 What condition is the garage floor and driveway.
 What are the updates to the house in the past several years.
-Are there room additions or garage conversions?
-This is an evaluation that takes me roughly 30 minutes.
+Are there room additions or garage conversions… with or without permits?
+This is an evaluation that takes me roughly 30 to 45 minutes.

 In that walk through, I will ask you if its ok to open doors, cabinets and look inside closets.
 I will ask you questions about the electrical and plumbing and its ok if you don’t know the answers.

 I am just gathering information and establishing a baseline to determine the condition of the house.
 I cant and wont look at everything, but I do get a general sense of the condition of the structure, the bones of the house.

 I explain that I am NOT going to ask for an inspection and that if I make an offer it is going to be as is in the houses current condition.

 [Related: Should I Sell My House As Is or Fix it?]

 Most homeowners believe that if they only had time to clean up it may make a difference.
 The real problem is that sometimes the accumulation of items over the years makes that task next to impossible and overwhelming, because what is really need is a dumpster.